cdzombak/gmail-cleaner/README.md

 ## Docker

-> TODO(cdzombak): links
+Docker images are available for a variety of Linux architectures from [Docker Hub](https://hub.docker.com/r/cdzombak/gmail-cleaner) and [GHCR](https://github.com/cdzombak/gmail-cleaner/pkgs/container/gmail-cleaner).
 Images are based on the `scratch` image and are as small as possible.

 Run them via, for example: